OxfordIonTrapGroup/mjolnir/Readme.md

 The software currently uses the Thorlabs DLLs (on Windows) that are installed when installing Thorcam.

-For DCx cameras, make sure the DLL (usually located at `C:\Program Files\Thorlabs\Scientific Imaging\DCx Camera Support\USB Driver Package\uc480_64.dll` for Windows 64-bit) is on your system path, otherwise ctypes won't be able to find it.
+Make sure the DLL (usually located at `C:\Program Files\Thorlabs\Scientific Imaging\DCx Camera Support\USB Driver Package\uc480_64.dll` for Windows 64-bit) is on your system path, otherwise ctypes won't be able to find it.

 Linux support is tenuous at best but uses libueye from [IDS](https://en.ids-imaging.com/download-ueye-lin64.html).